Hermine-HRC/cdfr/robot/ros_ws/src/herminebot_navigation/README.md

 ## Regulated Pure Pursuit Controller

 This controller provided by nav2 is modified to allow the robot to first move forward and backward **and** to rotate to the expected final heading at the same time.
+This plugin also implement a choice to move forward or backward depending on the final angle so the final rotation is minimized.

 See [the official documentation](https://docs.nav2.org/configuration/packages/configuring-regulated-pp.html) for more details about the base of the controller.